The CATCH TB Cases Project

 - Implementing guidelines on hospital TB DOTS and various tools have been developed.

-- Enhancing TB with the establishment or upgrading of TB clinics manned by trained hospital TB teams.
+- Enhancing TB care and services with the establishment or upgrading of TB clinics manned by trained hospital TB teams.
 Medical technologists were also trained to provide quality-assured sputum microscopy.
 TB Diagnostic Committees that review smear negative TB cases have been organized.

-- 17 hospitals detected, managed and successfully referred 10 145 TB cases.
-Of these cases, 14% are children.
-Ten percent had extrapulmonary TB.
+- 17 hospitals detected 23,403 TB cases.
+Of these cases, 16% are children.
+Eleven percent had extrapulmonary TB.
+Of these cases detected, 16,828 TB cases were managed and successfully referred.

 Household contact investigation

-- Around 26 000 household contacts of 9,831 TB cases registered by the 87 health centers were investigated by health center staffs.
-Of these household contacts, 600 TB cases were detected and given free treatment.
-Majority of these cases are children less than 15 years old.
+- Around 42,918 household contacts of 15,121 TB cases registered by the 87 health centers were investigated by health center staffs.
+Of these household contacts, 838 secondary TB cases were detected and given free treatment.
+Majority of these secondary TB cases are children less than 15 years old.
+Two hundred twenty-two children 0-4 yrs. old were provided isoniazid preventive therapy (IPT).

 High risk group screening

-- Communities in the urban poor areas participated in identifying and referring TB suspects to the health centres, who received free diagnostic test.
+- 20 urban poor communities in five cities participated in identifying and referring TB suspects to the health centres, 405 TB patients were identified and treated.